THERE IS GOOD NEWS IN BUSINESS:

 An article in YVR Skytalk of December 2001 indicates that Vancouver International Airport's Park 'n Fly parking lot provides good service, extra services, careful lot drivers, and helps customers.
 They have a location at Toronto International airport as well.

 David Mew retired after 44 years of selling produce door to door in two suburbs of Victoria BC.
 He provided good service, including pointing out when a desired item was high priced (produce prices fluctuate widely).
-One customer says she has no idea if his prices were competitive - "He doesn't cheat" so she just purchased from him.
+One customer says she has no idea if his prices were competitive - "He doesn't cheat" (and of course his service is convenient) so she just purchased from him.
 Mew came to Canada from Canton China in 1949.
 The frugal Mr. New kept driving a 1954 truck, past its third 100,000. mile turn of the odometer with third engine and third paint job.

 ....Jim Gibson's report in the Victoria Times-Columnist of December 29, 2001.

 Jim also reported on the career of artist Len Gibbs, who made a living selling good art (positive themes, well executed).
 It took effort, including selling his work in shopping malls for $15. each or two for $25. as closing time neared, to feed his family.
 Recent times have been more rewarding, with quick sellouts of shows at high prices.
-Unfortunately Len has retired from painting as old age catches up with his health, not wanting to produce lesser quality art, but his inspirational career and his work will remain.
+Len retired from painting as old age caught up with his health, not wanting to produce lesser quality art, and died, but his inspirational career and his work will remain.

 I want to compliment the Toronto Dominion Bank - Canada Trust operation on one seemingly small thing.
 At least one branch has a reception desk signed Help and Advice.
 Straightforward, customer focussed - not bureauspeak.
 That is good.
 Why is it so rare?
 And they seem to have longer hours than other banks.